-- (i) Has a financially viable operation; see Exhibit 2 for the definition of a financially viable operation - (ii) And in the case of an entity, the members holding the majority interest, applied for commercial credit from at least two lenders and were unable to obtain a commercial loan, including an Agency-guaranteed loan; and - (iii) Has successfully completed, or will complete within one year, borrower training.
+- (i) Has a financially viable operation; see Exhibit 2 for the definition of a financially viable operation - (ii) And in the case of an entity, the members holding the majority interest, applied for commercial credit from at least two lenders and were unable to obtain a commercial loan, including an Agency-guaranteed loan; and - --Note: This requirement applies to individual applicants, entity applicants, as well as all individual members of the entity.-- - (iii) Has successfully completed, or will complete within one year, borrower training.
 Previous waivers to the borrower training requirements are not applicable under this paragraph.